stanwood/handbook/README.md

 #### Freelancers

-1. Expense your travels via *seperate* invoices right after the event.
+1. Expense your travels via *separate* invoices right after the event.
-2. Add the original receipts to the invoice (same PDF).
+2. Add the original receipts to the invoice (the invoice + receipt(s) need to be in one single PDF).
 3. Sent them to invoice@stanwood.de and CC the MD.
 4. The MD wires the money every Monday.

-The seperate invoice if for accounting purposes.
+The separate invoice if for accounting purposes.
 We book those invoices unto a different account.

-**Template**

-    Hi,
-    Please expense the following travel costs.
-    **Trip to Berlin**
-    € 72,20 + 162.14 = € 234,34
-    Name:
-    IBAN:
-    BIC:
-    (and add the receipts)
-    Thank you,
+We recommend you to use an invoicing/accounting tool like *Wave Financial* (free)

 #### Employees